deathsyn/icinga/README.md

 default
 -------

-Includes the `nagios::client` recipe.
+Includes the `icinga::client` recipe.

 client
 ------

-Includes the correct client installation recipe based on platform, either `nagios::client_package` or `nagios::client_source`.
+Includes the correct client installation recipe based on platform, either `icinga::client_package` or `icinga::client_source`.

-The client recipe searches for servers allowed to connect via NRPE that have a role named in the `node['nagios']['server_role']` attribute.
+The client recipe searches for servers allowed to connect via NRPE that have a role named in the `node['icinga']['server_role']` attribute.
 The recipe will also install the required packages and start the NRPE service.
 A custom plugin for checking memory is also added.

 Searches are confined to the node's `chef_environment`.